IgorBerman/spark-gotchas/README.md

   - don’t use speculation when you writing output to s3, hdfs(?)

 9. S3a vs S3n
-  - move to s3a asap, but to work properly you should use
+  - move to s3a asap, but to work properly you should
   - upgrade to hadoop 2.7+
   - hdfs is the best :)